aditya20t/aditya20t/README.md

 🌱 **About myself**<br>

 ✔️ I am **Aditya Tomar**, I have completed my bachelors from LNCT Bhopal in *Electrical and Electronics Engineering*.
+Currently I'm pursuing MS by Research in CSE from IIT Bombay.

 ✔️ I am very much interested in open-source development and have contributed to some of the open-source organisations still a long way to go.
 I also love to do competitive programming.